-Does cleaning cookies force me to re-verify my bank login?
+Does cleaning cookies force me to re-verify my bank log-in?

-No, I agree completely.
-It’s absolutely the case that banks and other systems where you need to log in make heavy use of cookies to aid you in the process to further secure your machine – or to just make it possible for you to go from one page to the next without having to log in for every single page.
-So, yes, cleaning out the cookies, especially if you’re cleaning out all cookies, does exactly what you’ve described.
-It will force your bank to go through those extra steps.
+It’s absolutely the case that banks and other systems make heavy use of cookies to aid you in the quest for security, or to just make it possible for you to go from one page to the next without having to log in for every single page.

 Two-stage verification

-Third-party service
+Third-party services

 Do this